michaelraba/michaelraba.github.io/_pages/about.md

 {% endhighlight %}

-and pass this data to legacy code, which is written to fortran.
+11. We pass this data to legacy Fortran code, which is fortran 2018 standard.
 The analoge for C-structs in fortran are called 'derived types'.

 In passing data from C-to-fortran, one must take caution that the memory is aligned